Software

 • MacDynDNS was a client for the DynDNS service.

 • MacGVANT was a client for an Optimal Golomb Rulers effort.
+My contribution was to rewrite the UI of the Mac client so that it was actually Mac-like.
 It was supersceeded by a client by another group using the GARSP OGR core.
 For more information about OGR, visit Distributed.Net’s OGR page.

 • Timer (1995) displays a small window that shows your uptime and gives you two timers.

-Hermes II – I wrote the following Hermes II externals under the brand “ShadowExternals” between 1994-1996.
-Hermes II was a popular BBS program before the Internet became popular.
-If you want these, let me know and I’ll dig them out of storage.
-These were my first Mac programs.
+Hermes II Externals: I wrote the following Hermes II “externals” (plugins) under the brand “ShadowExternals” between 1994-1996.
+Hermes II was a popular BBS system for the Macintosh before the Internet became popular.
+This was the first software I created that was publicly released.

 • Change Info – A replacment for user defaults and the sysop user editor.
 Also lets users see statistics on them that the BBS collected but didn’t display.